-Collected in August and September 2022.
+Collected in early to mid September 2023.
 At least 12 seeds.
 PA ecotype.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.